-ESL150 - ESL200 (Beginning Level)
+ESL100 - ESL154 (Beginning Level)

-The purpose of this level of ESL is to "integrate ESL with a student's new life in a new country and city, making friends, and learning about and seeing new places."
+The purpose of this level of ESL is to "integrate ESL with a student's new life in a new country and city, making friends, learning about new environments and seeing new places."

-This level prepares ESL students to communicate with using routine statements related to personal needs, desires, and feelings in familiar social contexts.
-Students learn to write basic messages, interpret maps, bills, schedules, follow written and oral instructions, and make basic requests for clarification.
+This level prepares ESL students to communicate using routine statements related to personal needs, desires, and feelings in familiar social contexts.
+Students learn to write basic messages, interpret maps, pay bills, schedules, follow written and oral instructions, and make basic requests for clarification.